Lallassu/gorss/README.md

 [Screenshots](#screenshots)

 Any error will be written to `gorss.log`.
-Note that it also logs key-presses to `gorss.log` in order to easily spot what keys you might want to bind in `gorss.conf`.

 ## Install/Use
 Currently there are no installation packages.
 But there exists prebuilt binaries for Linux and OSX.